 Types of Sabbaths

-The focus in this study is the weekly pattern of Sabbaths (the Hebrew word being ‘Shabbat’) and taking the seventh day of rest as ordained by God at the beginning of creation.
+This study focuses on the weekly pattern of Sabbaths (the Hebrew word being ‘Shabbat’) and taking the seventh day of each week of rest as ordained by God at the beginning of creation.

 There are, however, two other types of Sabbath periods and cycles of sevens mentioned in the Old Testament to be aware of.